keatura/my-ordinary-vault-md/Andefaelt/Sessions/Kalivny/Andefaelt Session 2.md

 - leading from the gate into the cave are cart tracks
 - roughly like 100 goblins and 30 hobgoblins
 - the Chantmasters tent has her with some other Shamans inside as well, surrounding a fire.
+- She is willing to give the boy back, but tomorrow, as to complete the ritual first.
+	- The ritual is to build a Grove, something they sadly lack a truly experienced Archdruid to complete.
+	- The Dagger promised them this magical power as long as they remove it from the tomb and provide it with a human.
+	- If the ritual kills the boy she promises that she will not attack any more caravans or human settlements, as long as they stop the deforestation and logging.

 ## Scratch Notes
 - Example